openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Format Identifier

-The Credential format identifier is `mso_mdoc`.
+The Credential Format identifier is `mso_mdoc`.

 ### Credential Issuer Metadata {#server_metadata_mso_mdoc}

-The following additional Credential Issuer metadata are defined for this Credential format to be added to the `credentials_supported` parameter in addition to those defined in (#credential-issuer-parameters).
+The following additional Credential Issuer metadata are defined for this Credential Format to be added to the `credentials_supported` parameter in addition to those defined in (#credential-issuer-parameters).

 * `doctype`: REQUIRED.
 String identifying the Credential type as defined in [@!ISO.18013-5].
 * `claims`: OPTIONAL.
 An object containing a list of name/value pairs, where the name is a certain `namespace` as defined in [@!ISO.18013-5] (or any profile of it), and the value is an object.
 This object also contains a list of name/value pairs, where the name is a claim name value that is defined in the respective namespace and is offered in the Credential.
 The value is an object detailing the specifics of the claim with the following non-exhaustive list of parameters that MAY be included: